 How RBS is implementing ring-fencing

-Implementing ring-fencing requires changes to the structure of the RBS Group.
-We will offer a broad range of products and services from within the ring-fence.
+Implementing ring-fencing required changes to the structure of the RBS Group.
+We offer a broad range of products and services from within the ring-fence.

-To help facilitate the separation of essential banking services from investment banking services, we are using a legal scheme called a Ring-Fencing Transfer Scheme (RFTS).
-We are planning to complete two RFTSs during the course of 2018 .
+To facilitate the separation of essential banking services from investment banking services, we used a legal scheme called a Ring-Fencing Transfer Scheme (RFTS) on two occasions.

 We are pleased to confirm that the first RFTS was implemented on 30 April 2018.
 The first RFTS (RFTS 1) transferred some of our customers from The Royal Bank of Scotland plc (RBS plc) to Adam & Company plc.
 In addition, certain advisory products and a covered bond programme were transferred from RBS plc to National Westminster Bank Plc (NatWest Bank Plc).
 When this transfer occurred, we also renamed the legal entity Adam & Company plc to The Royal Bank of Scotland plc.

-We will complete a further RFTS (RFTS 2), later in 2018 which will transfer certain markets products from NatWest Bank Plc to NatWest Markets Plc.
-Should you be affected by RFTS2, we will contact you with further information.
+We completed a further RFTS (RFTS 2), in August 2018 which transferred certain markets products from NatWest Bank Plc to NatWest Markets Plc.